-Every member of the household should have a bowl or basket or tray where they dump the things in their pocket or purse each day.
-Make it a rule that miscellaneous stuff like change, keys, glasses, receipts, and lip balms aren't allowed anywhere except in those designated bowls.
+Every member of the household should have their own bowl or basket or tray where they dump the things from their pockets, bookbags or purses each day.
+Make it a rule that miscellaneous stuff like change, keys, glasses, receipts, tools, phones, books and lip balms aren't allowed anywhere except in those designated spots.
 It will become habit soon enough.

 4. Turn the dishwasher on every night (if it's full).

-Make sure to do up the dishes, whether by hand or by filling the dishwasher every night and put the clean ones away while the coffee is brewing every morning.
-Dirty ones go back into the dishwasher immediately after use throughout the day.
-No piles of dishes in the sink.
+Make sure to do up the dishes - whether by hand or by filling the dishwasher - every night and put the clean ones away while the coffee is brewing every morning.
+Teach everyone at home that dirty dishes go into the dishwasher immediately after use throughout the day.
+Viola -no piles of dishes in the sink!

 5. Put clothes in their place.

-Have a laundry hamper in each bedroom and bathroom.
+Have a laundry hamper in each bedroom and full bathroom.
 There are no excuses for towels and t-shirts on the floor.
-All dirty laundry goes in the hampers, and all clean clothes go back to where they belong on their hanger or folded in their drawer.
-If you do the laundry in your household, make it a rule - you'll clean only what's in the hampers.
-Anything on floors or chairs or tables gets thrown out.
+All dirty laundry goes in the hampers, and all clean clothing goes back to where it belongs on its hanger or folded in a drawer.
+If you do the laundry in your household, make it a rule that you'll clean only what's in the hampers.
+Anything on floors or chairs or tables goes into the donation box.
 Once the others realize you'll make good on your promise, they'll get used to using the hampers and putting clean clothes away!

 These six quick organizational tricks should really only take you about 10 mintues a day.
 Getting and staying organized doesn't have to be that difficult when you have your environment and systems set up to make it simpler.
 Enjoy your extra free time this weekend!